 Co-counsel for Animal Legal Defense Fund in National Meat Association v.
 Harris (U.S. Supreme Court): Brueckner assisted in an effort to preserve a California law designed to prevent the abuse of pigs and other livestock who become non-ambulatory on the way to the slaughterhouse.
 The law was passed in 2008 in response to the Hallmark slaughter plant investigation in Chino, Calif., which exposed horrific abuse of downed dairy cows.
 The Ninth Circuit upheld the law, holding that California has the authority to ban the slaughter of certain animals where it is contrary to the state’s interest in ensuring the humane treatment of animals and the protecting the food supply.
 The U.S. Supreme Court heard argument in the case in November 2011; the Court reversed the Ninth Circuit and found that the California statute is preempted by federal law.

 Co-counsel in Aguayo v.
-U.S. Bank (Ninth Circuit): Federal preemption appeal holding that federal banking law does not preempt state debt-collection laws.
+U.S. Bank (U.S. Court of Appeals for the Ninth Circuit): Federal preemption appeal holding that federal banking law does not preempt state debt-collection laws.

 Co-counsel in Mensing v.
 Wyeth (U.S. Supreme Court): Federal preemption appeal holding that a plaintiff’s failure-to-warn claims against generic drug companies for injuries caused by metoclopromide are preempted by federal law.
 Unfortunately, the appeal yielded an adverse ruling from the Supreme Court.

 Lead appellate counsel in Novotny v.
-Sossan, where the South Dakota Supreme Court is considered a federal constitutional challenge to the the state’s medical peer review privilege.
-The lawsuit alleged that two South Dakota Hospitals conspired with a dangerously unethical spine surgeon to commit high-risk, unneccesary surgeries on over 30 patients, leaving many permanently disabled.
+Sacred Heart Health Services (South Dakota Supreme Court): Federal constitutional challenge to state’s medical peer-review privilege.
+The lawsuit alleged that two South Dakota Hospitals conspired with a dangerously unethical spine surgeon to commit high-risk, unnecessary surgeries on over 30 patients, leaving many permanently disabled.
 The suit asked the Court to recognize a “crime-fraud” exception to a statutory medical peer review privilege.